Join Our Email List!

 ^Back to the Top^

-One of my first actions in Congress will be to cosponsor HR 1207 which aims to audit the Federal Reserve and make government transparent with our tax dollars.
+One of my first actions in Congress will be to support a full audit of the Federal Reserve and make government transparent with our tax dollars.
 The Federal Reserve makes decisions determining the value of our taxdollars every day and it's about time these decisions came out from behind closed doors.

 Seeking transparency regarding how our tax dollars are being spent, many congressional leaders have questioned Bernanke about what programs the Federal Reserve is spending money on.
 Bernanke has declined many of these questions because currently the Federal Reserve, unlike other government agencies, operates independent of congressional oversight.
 It is our right as taxpayers to know how our monetary supply is being manipulated and spent.

 The Constitution gives Congress the power to "coin Money, regulate the Value thereof, and of foreign Coin" yet Congress feels it can outsource its responsibility to the Federal Reserve and ignore its congressional oversight role.
-HR 1207 will finally bring light to how our taxes are being used and help restore the congressional oversight responsibility of Congress.
+Auditing the Federal Reserve will finally bring light to how our taxes are being used and help restore the congressional oversight responsibility of Congress.

 ^Back to the Top^

-Republicans and many Democrats were uneasy about the restriction of freedom imposed by the individual mandate; in the Democratic primary, Obama even distinguished himself from Hillary Clinton by saying that his healthcare plan wouldn't have an individual mandate like her plan (one of the many promises he has ignored).
-This is a cause we can get many Democrats to move across the aisle on for a 2/3 vote to override the president's likely veto.
+Republicans and many Democrats were uneasy about the restriction of freedom imposed by the individual mandate included in the recent healthcare legislation; in the Democratic primary, President Obama even distinguished himself from Hillary Clinton by saying that his healthcare plan wouldn't have an individual mandate like her plan (one of the many promises he has ignored).
+Removing the mandate is a cause we can get many Democrats to move across the aisle on for a 2/3 vote to override the president's likely veto.

 I will co-sponsor H.R.
 4995 which is a simple two paged bill appropriately titled "End the Mandate."
-This bill would remove the individual mandate that forces people to purchase health insurance under the government's new takeover of our healthcare system.
+This bill would remove the individual mandate that forces people to purchase health insurance under the government's new assumed power that it can force us to consume goods it deems necessary.

-When the costs of this federal plan skyrocket, you can bet California will be the state taxed with the bill.
-After the repeal of Obamacare there are some things the federal government can do to help address our healthcare crisis though; for example, the government should not mandate HMOs and should allow all citizens to purchase insurance from outside of their home state (the Constitution grants the Federal government authority over interstate commerce) to encourage competition and lower prices from health insurance providers.
+The government shouldn't be pushing "one size fits all" solutions on healthcare given that the individual healthcare problems are vastly different from state to state.
+The government should not mandate HMOs and should allow all citizens to purchase insurance from outside of their home state (the Constitution grants the Federal government authority over interstate commerce) to encourage competition and lower prices from health insurance providers.
 Additionally I will support H.R.
 5444 which gives citizens a tax credit for 100% of their healthcare expenses.

 Healthcare is appropriately a state issue under the 10th amendment of the Constitution however and the best solutions will come from local governments dealing with local problems; only competition of the best healthcare systems between states will provide our country with true solutions to our healthcare crisis.